bitzquad/bitzquad.com/README.md

 Resolve the code conflicts very carefully.
 If you have any doubts, do not resolve the conflicts.
 Contact the developer who wrote the conflicting commits for support.

 ![D10](https://user-images.githubusercontent.com/35098511/146059931-7a9387d8-0a90-4e57-bbb8-d6bd45c37303.png)

+## Deploy

+To deploy the website in the live server, open https://github.com/bitzquad-dev/bitzquad.com and click `Fetch Upstream`.
+Only the developers in charge of the website can do this.